Intro / Jump menu

 The University’s sustainability programme is governed by the Board of Governors who set the vision for embedding sustainability into academic, research, and operation.

-The main Executive Committee is the Vice-Chancellor’s Executive (VCE) who is responsible for the strategic planning and the academic focus of the University and for drafting and approval of all key corporate documents, including the Environmental Policy.
+The main Executive Committee is the Vice-Chancellor’s Executive (VCE) who is responsible for the strategic planning and the academic focus of the University and drafting and approval of all key corporate documents, including the Environmental Sustainability Strategy and the Environmental Policy.

 The wider forum for leading operational matters is the Senior Management Group (SMG).